Bring the Arts to Your School with Young Audiences of Northern California

 Young Audiences of Northern California offers the following programs, all of which can be either scheduled separately, or can be combined to create an integrated arts program for a school:

 Students work with an artist in a classroom setting for a single session.
 In general, workshops are 45 minutes to one hour in length, with an artist-to-student ration of 1 to 30.
-Workshops may be scheduled as stand-alone programs or in conjunction with an assembly program.
+Workshops may be scheduled as stand-alone programs or in conjunction with a performance demonstration.

 Teacher Professional Development